Devoted to You (film): Jacky Cheung and May Lo

 Famous Hong Kong actor and singer Jacky Cheung met his future spouse May Lo while filming this film.
 Once in an interview, Jacky said this film changed his life, he said "At the time I was clueless.
-I thought I have to take everything seriously and it had to be real.
+I thought I had to take everything seriously and it had to be real.
 I was young at the time, so it influenced my life.
 I really fell in love."
 Jacky was unable to get out of character, and ended up dating May in real life.
 They got married in 1996, the couple is now blessed with two daughters.

 Critical response

 On IMDb, it received an average rating of 6.2 out of 10 based on 23 reviews.

 On the Chinese movie review website, Douban, it received an average rating of 7.4 out of 10 based on 1098 user reviews.